 The majority of investments made in 2016/17 and 2017/18 tax years were into asset-backed EIS investments, which are no longer available.
 Investments from 2018/19 onward are growth-capital investments.
 Please note, past performance is not a guide to the future.

-The blended unrealised value of all investment raised, based on share prices in the latest funding rounds up to 30 April 2021, stood at £95.1 million.
+The blended unrealised value of all investment raised, based on share prices in the latest funding rounds, stood at £105 million.

 Below are examples of past deals that have proven popular with investors.